viega/applied_crypto_2022_spring/ps1/README.md

 Do all these additions modulo 256.

-Now, convert this back to a hex string and output it as JSON:
+Now, convert this back to an upper hex string and output it as JSON:

 `{"problem 3": ["68666E6F73"]}`